The Green Spring Dragon

 Dragons are mythical creatures believed to have magical powers to ward off evil spirits.
 In ancient Chinese culture, they were a symbol of power and strength.
 The imperial golden dragon with five claws on each paw was a symbol of the emperor in many Chinese dynasties.
 Many Chinese use the term “descendants of the dragon” to refer to their cultural identity.
 Today, dragon dances are a highlight of Chinese New Year celebrations.

-Of all the dragons that dot mythology, art, scholarly culture and folk tradition, we will now turn to the Green (or Green/Blue) Dragon of the East, which marks the time of the spring equinox.
+Of all the dragons that mythology, art, scholarly culture and folk tradition are dotted with, we will now turn to the Green (or Green/Blue) Dragon of the East, which marks the time of the spring equinox.
 It appears in the form of a constellation (one of the 28 xiou of the Chinese Compass) at the meridian of the Chinese skies right at the “peak” moment of the spring equinox.

 The Green Spring Dragon – Photo by Yung-pin Pao from Pixel